spxbhuhb/adaptive/core/core-core/doc/guides/foundation/what is a fragment.md

 }
 ```

+## Accessing the fragment

+These functions help access the fragment from the [original function](def://):

+- [adapter](function://fun.adaptive.foundation.functions) - gets the adapter of the fragment
+- [fragment](function://fun.adaptive.foundation.functions) - gets the fragment itself
+- [instructions](function://fun.adaptive.foundation.functions) - gets the instructions of the fragment

+All these functions return with the data of the [declaring fragment](def://).

 ## State Dependency and Independence

 By default, all state variables are reactive and are updated when a variable